The Nuance of Nude Photography

 Nude photography has long existed in a space between art and controversy.
 While painters like Titian, Botticelli, and Michelangelo immortalised the human form in their masterpieces, photographers capturing nudity faced a much more complicated reception.

 In the 19th century, early pioneers such as Eadweard Muybridge and Wilhelm von Gloeden pushed artistic boundaries and challenged societal norms.
-Their work often led to censorship, criticism, or even imprisonment under obscenity laws.
+Muybridge’s motion studies of nude figures tested how far art and anatomy could overlap.

-The issue was never the body itself.
-Artists had been depicting it for centuries, but the realism of photography.
+Artists had been depicting the body for centuries, but the realism of photography.
 Unlike painting, the camera did not idealise.
 It made the body immediate, unfiltered, and impossible to soften through allegory.

 Nude Photography as an Art Form

-This is why I treat nude photography as both an artistic practice and a deeply personal collaboration: it’s not just about how the body looks, but how it feels to be seen.
+This is why I treat nude photography as both an artistic practice and a personal collaboration.
+It’s about creating space for authenticity, not how the body looks, but how it feels to be witnessed.

 My Style of Nude Photography